 (right) John Hoff: Drums, Percussion

-Producer: Luke Tozour (Jamie Cullum, Mika, Katy Perry)
+Produced by Luke Tozour (Jamie Cullum, Mika, Katy Perry) and The Great Enough

 Recorded at The People's Music Studio, Los Angeles, California and Noisy Little Critter, Downingtown, PA.